 This move is small and easy to under-rate.
 It is the exact move that turns a transaction into a membership.

 The first 24 hours after a fan pays is the most anxious window in their entire relationship with you.
 They have handed over money.
 The confirmation email hasn't arrived yet.
-Somewhere in their brain a voice is asking "did I just get scammed? waste money?"
+Somewhere in their brain a voice is asking "did I just get scammed."
 Anything you do in that window that pays off the trust they extended is worth a hundred things you do later.

 The takeaway for community builders: design the first 24 hours after payment as if the member is going to ask for a refund.
 Build in three quick wins, three pieces of evidence, three signals that say "you made the right call."
 The trust window after a leap is short and load-bearing.